← Selected work

 Webhooks and OAuth locked down the usual way

 GHL HMAC checks use timingSafeEqual.
 Stripe reads the raw body for signatures.
 OAuth state is strict.
 CSP uses per-request nonces so Stripe.js loads without unsafe-inline.
+Boring security work.
+Very useful security work.

 Failed runs show up in the UI